School of Education

 Field Experiences for Teacher Certification

 School-based field experiences are a critical part of students' professional preparation for teaching.
 In fact, student teaching is frequently cited as the single component of a teacher education program with the highest impact on future teaching behaviors of teacher candidates.
-For these reasons, teacher certification students are required to complete at least one pre-student teaching practicum and at least one full semester of student teaching.
+For these reasons, teacher certification students are required to complete at least one pre–student teaching practicum and at least one full semester of student teaching.
 Most programs at UW–Madison require students to complete additional field experiences.

 Student teaching is a full-time, school district semester assignment that places a university student under the guidance of an experienced, qualified cooperating teacher.
 The length of the student teaching assignment and vacation schedule are governed by local school district calendars rather than the university calendar.
 Thus, fall semester assignments start in late August and end in mid-January; spring teaching assignments typically begin the latter part of January and conclude the early part of June.
 Students should consider these extended calendar dates as they might affect housing, budget, employment, etc., during student teaching.
 These experiences are considered to be full-time semester assignments that usually preclude carrying additional course work or other employment.

 Student Teaching Application Procedures

 Information related to student teaching and the application process is available on the School of Education website.
 Please be aware that some program areas require students to file an application far in advance of the student teaching semester.

 Wisconsin state regulations require that student teachers demonstrate that they are free of tuberculosis before being allowed to work in a school.
 Students must submit the negative result of a recent TB skin test signed by a health professional before beginning the student teaching experience.
 Test results are valid for two years from the ending date of the student teaching semester.
 Please note: Some school districts are requiring a TB Test completed within 90 days of placement.
 Tests may be obtained through University Health Services for a fee.